Jackimaru96/CS3219_TaskD/README.md

 Set up 3 Kafka nodes and Zookeeper nodes to be deployed in **3 different servers**.
 Each server will run a single Kafka and Zookeeper node.
 We can create 3 servers using any of the Cloud Computing Service provider such as Microsoft Azure or Google Cloud Platform.

 In my example, a total of 3 Ubuntu VMs are set up using *__Google Cloud Platform__*.
-We can then `ssh` into the VM by clicking SSH which will give a command terminal of the VM instance.
+We can then `ssh` into the VM by clicking on each individual VMs and pressing the SSH button in the ***VM instance details page*** which will give a command terminal of the VM instance.
 The internal IP address can be found in the ***VM instances*** page as shown in the screenshot below.

 ![VM Instances](./screenshots/vm.png)